 Each half-termly project includes self, peer, and teacher feedback throughout.
 Three of the projects will receive a final teacher assessment.
-One of these is for performing (solo performance of a folk song on an instrument of choice - Spring I), one is for composition (composing a fanfare - Autumn 2), and one is for listening (use of general listening skills and technical vocabulary - Summer I).
-By averaging these together for the data at the end of Year 7 (as is the case at GCSE and A Level), we are able to get a full picture of how the student is doing.
+One of these is for performing (solo performance of a folk song on an instrument of choice - spring 1), one is for composition (composing a fanfare - autumn 2), and one is for listening (use of general listening skills and technical vocabulary - summer 1).
+By averaging these together for the data at the end of Year

+7 (as is the case at GCSE and A Level), we are able to get a full picture of how the student is doing overall.